TechMax14/NBA-Digital-Messaging-Strategy/README.md

-# Houston Rockets Promotional Messaging Strategy — README
+# Houston Rockets Promotional Messaging Strategy

 ## Project Overview
 This project analyzes Houston Rockets fan engagement and customer behavior data from the 2022–23 NBA season to develop a targeted promotional messaging strategy for the 2023–24 season opener.
 The objective was to help the marketing team optimize a limited quota of 500 digital messages by identifying high-value customer segments and recommending efficient allocation strategies.